 - Type: Stationary sofa

-- Back height feel: higher back with a supportive, classic profile
+- Seat feel: deeper seat with a higher back and a steadier, classic profile

 - Upholstery options: leather or fabric

-- Ease of cleaning: structured cushions keep shape; spot-cleaning depends on covering
+- Ease of cleaning: structured cushions keep their shape well; spot-cleaning depends on the covering

-- Ideal use: living rooms where you want a deeper, more supportive seat but don’t need power recline
+- Ideal use: living rooms where you want a deeper, more supportive seat but do not need power recline

 Why choose this model: It’s a strong pick if you want a classic look with a deeper seat and a steadier, higher-back feel.